Raj-Shriwastav/Hate-Speech-Detector/README.md

 # Comment Moderation System (Groq/Gemma 2)

-# Project Deprecated: Use the deployed app directly

 **This project's GitHub repository is available for reference, but you can directly access the deployed application here: [Hate Comment Detector](https://hate-comment-detector.streamlit.app/)**

 ---